piotrbajdek/coprosize/README.md

 coprosize::citation();
 }
 ```
 The above program will reuse the internal library of coprosize.
-Note that 'diameter' must be given as a _string_ (of numbers and optionally including a dot)--the library won't work receiving neither an _integer_ nor a _float_.
+Note that 'diameter' must be given as a _string slice_ (of numbers and optionally including a dot)--the library won't work receiving neither an _integer_ nor a _floating point_.

 # INSTALLATION ON LINUX